svyatoslav1960/test1/README.md

 This is a test repository for the demonstration of Git features
-* change in svma branch
+* change in svma branch - in svma